mfhepp/py4docker/README.md

 - **File-access is limited to the current working directory** and can be disabled entirely.
     - The actual working directory is mounted as **read-only**.
     - A subdirectory `output` is created if it does not exist and mounted for write-access.
+    - The non-root user `mambauser` inside the container will use the user ID (UID) and group ID (GID) of the user starting the `run_script.sh` script, if the UID is >=1000 (i.e. a non-system user on most Linux systems).
+This will mitigate [**file permission issues**](https://mydeveloperplanet.com/2022/10/19/docker-files-and-volumes-permission-denied/).

 - **Small footprint** (ca. 300 MB)
 - Several techniques for limiting access rights (inspired by the [OWASP Docker Security Cheatsheet](https://cheatsheetseries.owasp.org/cheatsheets/Docker_Security_Cheat_Sheet.html)):
     - Seccomp profile